 Melanie says buying fruit whole (uncut) and washing it thoroughly is the best way to avoid any harmful bacteria.

-Clare says washing hands may seem like a given but she urges busy mums to take the time to do this regularly and thoroughly.
+Clare says washing hands may seem like a given, but she urges busy mums to take the time to do this regularly and thoroughly.
+She also says temperature control is extremely important when it comes to keeping food free from the nasties.

 MORE Pregnancy Health